NM-TAFE/civ-ipriot-in-class-demos/week12/lesson-four-pillars.md

 The following is **not** required for completion of the course.

-In Python texts, the single versus double underscore is often explained as (a) a convention and (b) implies that the difference between the two is that a single underscore is a "protected" attribute and a double underscore is a "private" attribute; or that a double underscore is "extra" private.
-This is not true.
+In Python texts, the single versus double underscore is often explained as (a) a convention and (b) implies that the difference between the two is that a single underscore is somehow less private than a double underscore.
+This explanation can be misleading.

 ##### Myth 1: Underscores are just a convention

 In Python, attributes and methods with a single underscore are by default not imported when using `from module import *`.
 A double underscore is a "name mangling" feature.
 This means that the attribute is renamed to `_classname__attribute` to avoid name clashes.
-This is not a privacy feature, but a name collision feature.
+This prevents name collisions with derived classes, but this is not likely to be a practical issue for you at this stage.

 ##### Myth 2: Use a double underscore when you really want to make something private

 Because of name mangling, a double underscore will make inadvertent (or advertent) access to a method or attribute more difficult, but it is not impossible.
 Moreover, it is a feature designed to avoid overriding a method/attribute in subclasses, but it can make debugging more difficult.

-Generally, if this is all sounding too much - that is fine - because the issues around name mangling tend to come up in framework development and are seldom used in day-to-day programming.
+In a technical sense, a single underscore is 'protected', and a double underscore is 'private'.
+But in a practical sense, it is not a distinction you need to worry about.
+Generally, issues around name mangling tend to come up in framework development and are seldom encountered in day-to-day programming

 ## Abstraction